Once you start the application, you will see its main window:

 TERMS OF ACCEPTANCE

-Installation or use of this program signifies acceptance of the terms and conditions of the license.
+Installation or use of this program signifies acceptance of the terms and conditions of the licence.
 If you do not agree with the terms and conditions, you must not install the software, or remove the software from your computer(s) if it is already installed.
 SoftPerfect Research reserves all rights not expressly granted here.